-How do I know?
+How do we know?
 Cambodia has something that few other frontier markets do: a tourism sector.
 With attractions like Angkor Wat, the largest religious structure in the world, Cambodia draws millions of visitors per year.

 This helps bring the foreign capital which frontier markets need to grow.
 It’s not based on the price of oil, coal, or any other raw material either.
 Cambodia will be part of a well-established tourism trail in Southeast Asia for as long as Angkor Wat exists.

 Hopefully you now understand more about your global investment options – and how you can potentially avoid the next recession.
-Nothing is guaranteed, although the countries mentioned above boast highly impressive track records.

 Skip the Next Western Recession